-From 21 January 2019, you will need a Window Cleaner's Licence if you:
+You need a Window Cleaner's Licence if you:

 - are employed (or self-employed) as a window cleaner

-- employ others to clean windows
+- employ others to clean windows.

-When the rules change on this date, it will be a criminal offence to do the following without a licence:
+It is a criminal offence to do the following without a licence:

 - clean windows for money, promises of money, or with the expectation of payment